Minnesota Vikings: 2014–2019

-The Vikings won the NFC North for the second time in three years in 2017, finishing with a 13–3 record that saw them go into the playoffs as the number 2 seed in the NFC.
+The Vikings won the NFC North for the second time in three years in 2017, finishing with a 13–3 record that saw them go into the playoffs as the No. 2 seed in the NFC.
 In the divisional round, they came up against the New Orleans Saints.
 With less than 10 seconds remaining in the game and trailing by a single point, the Vikings lined up on 3rd-and-10 on their own 39-yard line.
 Quarterback Case Keenum threw the ball to wide receiver Stefon Diggs inside field goal range near the right sideline, giving the receiver a chance to get out of bounds with just enough time for a game-winning field goal attempt; however, safety Marcus Williams missed his attempted tackle, allowing Diggs to run down the sideline unopposed for the first walk-off game-winning touchdown in NFL playoff history.
 On KFAN 100.3, radio announcer Paul Allen called the play the 'Minneapolis Miracle'.
 The Vikings went on to the NFC Championship for the opportunity to play in Super Bowl LII in their own stadium, only to lose 38–7 to the eventual Super Bowl champion Philadelphia Eagles.

 On March 15, 2018, quarterback Kirk Cousins signed a three-year fully guaranteed $84 million contract with the Vikings.
 The signing made Cousins the highest paid football player at the time.
+The Vikings finished with an 8–7–1 record and missed the playoffs in the 2018 season.

 On September 22, 2019, the Vikings defeated the Oakland Raiders for their 500th win as a franchise, with an overall record of 500–427–11 at that point.
 The team finished the 2019 season at 10–6, clinching a wild card spot.
 The Vikings went on to pull an upset victory in the wild card round against the New Orleans Saints 26–20 in overtime.
-The victory advanced the team to the divisional round, where they lost to the eventual NFC Champions San Francisco 49ers 10–27.
+The victory advanced the team to the divisional round, where they lost to the eventual NFC champions San Francisco 49ers 10–27.

 2020s

-The Vikings recorded two straight losing seasons in 2020 and 2021.

-2020–2021
+2020

+The Vikings used the 22nd overall pick in the 2020 NFL draft on All-Pro wide receiver Justin Jefferson.
 After falling to the New Orleans Saints on Christmas Day, the Minnesota Vikings were eliminated from the 2020 playoffs.
 The Vikings finished 7–9 in 2020, the first losing season since 2014 and only the second under Zimmer.

+2021

 In 2021, the Vikings missed the playoffs for the second straight season after a 37–10 loss to the Green Bay Packers in Week 17.
 After a 31–17 win over the Chicago Bears in Week 18 to finish the season 8–9, the team fired head coach Mike Zimmer and general manager Rick Spielman on January 10, 2022.